 Combining preventive and reactive methods makes a fair strategy that utilizes the best of the two techniques.

-A construction equipment management software like Clue combines both preventive and reactive maintenance to manage tasks accurately.
+A construction equipment management software combines both preventive and reactive maintenance to manage tasks accurately.
 This helps cut downtime and costs while making equipment more reliable and resilient with proactive fixes and quick responses to issues.

 When choosing between preventive and reactive maintenance for construction equipment, it's about finding a balance.
-Preventive maintenance prevents problems and saves money over time, while reactive maintenance gives flexibility and saves money upfront.

 Preventive maintenance is a method of regular inspection and fixing construction equipment early including oil, brakes and spark plugs.
 This keeps the equipment operating swiftly and expands its life preventing unexpected breakdowns.